Stella Damasus: Career

 Damasus started her career as a singer in Lagos where she worked as a studio session singer at the famous Klink Studios owned by filmmaker Kingsley Ogoro.
 There she honed her skills as singer and went on to do vocals for top radio and TV jingles in Nigeria at that time.

 Damasus is a Theatre arts graduate of the University of Lagos, Nigeria.
 She first appeared in the Nigerian film Abused in 1992.
 Her claim to fame, however, was her second movie Breaking Point, produced by Emem Isong and directed by Francis Agu where she shot into superstardom across Nigeria.
 She was nominated for the African Movie Academy Award in 2006 for "Best Actress in a Leading Role" for her performance in the movie Behind Closed Doors.
 In 2008, she was also nominated for the African Movie Academy Award for "Best Actress in a Leading Role" in the movie Widow and in 2009 in the movie State of the Heart.
-She has gone on to star in over 70 movies.
+She has gone on to star in more than 70 movies.
 Damasus is the co-founder of I2radio and hosts two podcast shows: Undiluted with Stella Damasus and When Women Praise.